wombelix/dominik-wombacher-cc/content/pages/resume_en.rst

   | Highlights:

   - Packaging AWS Software for openSUSE, Fedora and EPEL
-  - Writing internal tooling in Python and Bash for Doc and ADR writing
+  - Developing internal tooling in Python and Bash for Doc and ADR writing
   - Infrastructure Automation with AWS CloudFormation, AWS CDK and OpenTofu / Terraform
   - Programming third-party integrations with AWS Services in Golang
   - Feature and Bugfix contributions to Open Source projects